Dry Skin Write For Us

-Based on the fact that a symptom is a personal sign that helps to reveal a disease, we can say that the main symptom of xerosis is pruritus.
+Based on the fact that a symptom is a personal sign that helps to reveal a disease, we can say that the main symptom of Xerosis is pruritus.

-What happens at the microscopic level in xerosis?
+What happens at the Microscopic Level in Xerosis?

-As explained in other sections, the most superficial part of the skin, the epidermis, is made up of four layers (five on the palms and soles) that are constantly evolving and maturing and which, in turn, are intimately connected and communicated with each other and with the underlying skin structures through specific molecules and substances, which are of increasing importance for the understanding of different skin pathologies.
+The most superficial part of the skin, the epidermis, is made up of four layers (five on the palms and soles) that are constantly evolving and maturing and which, in turn, are intimately connected and communicated with each other and with the underlying skin structures through specific molecules and substances, which are of increasing importance for the understanding of different skin pathologies.

 Alteration of the maturation process from keratinocytes in the stratum spinosum to corneocytes in the stratum corneum (the most superficial), resulting in lower-quality corneocytes.
 The decrease in the concentration of filaggrin with age, a protein whose degradation produces amino acids and salts that hydrate the Skin.

 The decrease in the concentration of growth factors released by cells underlying the epidermis (especially by fibroblasts) stimulates the keratinocyte differentiation process.

-The decrease in the concentration of enzymes of the stratum corneum that cooperate in transforming filaggrin, lipids and other molecules of the same stratum helps keep the skin hydrated and cohesive.
+The decrease in the concentration of enzymes of the stratum corneum that cooperate in transforming filaggrin, lipids, and other molecules of the same stratum helps keep the skin hydrated and cohesive.

-Three factors mainly condition the fact of having dry skin:
+Three factors mainly condition the fact of having Dry Skin:

-Diseases can cause xerosis either by themselves or due to the drugs prescribed for their treatment.
-Some examples of medications that cause xerosis are retinoids, antineoplastics, and antiretrovirals…
+Diseases can cause Xerosis either by themselves or due to the drugs prescribed for their treatment.
+Some examples of medications that cause Xerosis are retinoids, antineoplastics, and antiretrovirals.

 Xerosis occurs paradoxically in summer due to the use of air conditioners that provide cold and dry air.